mendersoftware/mender-docs/07.Server-installation/03.Production-installation/docs.md

 !
 Using the `run` helper script may fail when local user has insufficient permissions to reach a local docker daemon.
 Make sure that the Docker installation was completed successfully and the user has sufficient permissions (typically the user must be a member of the `docker` group).

+!!
+Please note that Docker Hub enforced limits on pulls originating !! from anonymous users to 100 per 6 hours (see: [Docker pricing](https://www.docker.com/pricing)).
+!!
+This means that, for reasons completely independent from Mender, !! the above step may fail and you may have to retry after some time.

 ### Certificates and keys

 First, set the public domain name of your server (the URL your devices will reach your Mender server on):